theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 - Click on the tab 'Validate by Direct Input'.
 - Copy and paste the HTML and click 'Check'.
 - Read the results and fix any errors.

-## Exercise: fix a badly made HTML page

-- You will fix a badly made HTML document.
-There are many errors: invalid nesting, missing elements, ...
-- [Download the exercise](https://raw.githubusercontent.com/theBlackBoxSociety/HTML-CSS-tutorial/main/exercises/fix_incorrect_html/index.html) (Right-click and select 'Save link as')
-- Check if your document is valid on https://validator.w3.org.
-- Keep working on it until the validator says you have no errors and warnings.

 ## Commonly used HTML elements